Home > Planning > Regeneration > Fastrack

 Fastrack Plan, from an arial view

-Latest news and project updates
+Read the Latest news and service updates from Kent County Council

 Read the latest from Kent County Council in their press release about the delivery of the Dover Fastrack Service - 9th April 2024.